Bibliography

 No name.
 1917.
 Bulletin de l'École française d'Extrême-Orient, tome XVII, 1917.
 No place.
 [URL].

 No name.
 1876.
 “Verzending der abklatsche — Afdrukken van beschreven steenen, welke ingevolge van machtiging van de Regeering van Ned.
 Ind.
 (Besl.
-29 Mei 1875 No. 37) naar het Leidsch Musem zijn gezonden — Inventaris van de afdrukken van beschreven steenen, welke zich als nog in het bezit van het Genootschap bevinden.”
+29 Mei 1875 No. 37) naar het Leidsch Museum zijn gezonden — Inventaris van de afdrukken van beschreven steenen, welke zich als nog in het bezit van het Genootschap bevinden.”
 NBG 14 (Bijlagen), pp. I–VII.

 No name.
 1922.
 “Bijlage M. Lijst van lontarhandschriften in de Bibliotheek van Pedanda Ngurah te Blayu (Tabanan); Lijst van Lontarhandschriften in de Bibliotheek van Pedanda Wajan Kekeran te Taman Intaran (Badoeng).”
 OV 1922, pp. 86–87.